dianacoffman/01_Inovatech-e-commerce/README.md

 - Enhance loyalty program offerings to encourage more customers to join.
 - Personalize marketing efforts for loyalty members with tailored promotions or early access to new products.

+## RoadMap 12 month & Action Plan

+1. Sales Recovery Strategy
+Objective: Increase sales and customer retention after the decline in 2021 and 2022.
+Actions:
+- Customer Segmentation: Identify segments of customers who have not made purchases in the last 12-18 months and create targeted campaigns.
+- Exclusive Offers: Design special promotions (e.g., discounts, free shipping) for returning customers.
+- Loyalty Program Enhancement: Enhance the existing loyalty program by adding tiers or offering unique rewards based on purchase history.
+- Timeline: 4 months for campaign setup and launch.
+- Owner: Marketing & CRM Team.

+2. Optimize Marketing Channels
+- Objective: Improve conversion rates from social media channels while continuing to maximize performance from direct channels.
+Actions:
+- Social Media Strategy Overhaul: Redesign social media campaigns with more personalized and engaging content aimed at younger audiences.
+- Direct Channel Focus: Optimize the direct channel by improving the user experience on landing pages and offering immediate checkout incentives.
+- A/B Testing: Implement A/B testing for all marketing channels to evaluate performance and make data-driven adjustments.
+- Timeline: 3 months for campaign revisions and testing.
+- Owner: Digital Marketing Team.

+3. Regional Expansion in LATAM
+Objective: Grow market share in Latin America by leveraging low return rates and improving marketing efforts.
+Actions:
+- Market Research: Conduct deeper research to understand customer preferences and pain points in LATAM.
+- Localized Campaigns: Develop region-specific marketing campaigns with a focus on the unique cultural and consumer behaviors in LATAM.
+- Customer Support: Implement localized customer service initiatives, such as a dedicated support team and local-language documentation.
+- Timeline: 5 months for research, campaign creation, and support launch.
+- Owner: Regional Marketing Team & Customer Support.